Find Nursing Schools

 $9,299 Yearly Tuition & Fees (In-State

 There are 11,405 students at South Dakota State in total, 9,976 of which are undergraduates, and of those, 7,788 are full-time.
-It takes the average South Dakota State undergraduate about 4.4 years to complete their degree.
+For undergraduates at South Dakota State, the average graduation time is 4.4 years.

 #2